Dazhbog: Characteristics

-The most interesting passage about Dazhbog comes from the Hypatian Codex, a 15th-century compilation of several much older documents from the Ipatiev Monastery in Russia.
+One passage about Dazhbog comes from the Hypatian Codex, a 15th-century compilation of several much older documents from the Ipatiev Monastery in Russia.
 The complete passage, reconstructed from several manuscripts, translates as follows:

 [Then] began his reign Feosta (Hephaestus), whom the Egyptians called Svarog ... during his rule, from the heavens fell the smith's prongs and weapons were forged for the first time; before that, [all] fought with clubs and stones.
 Feosta also commanded the women that they should have only a single husband ... and that is why Egyptians called him Svarog ...
 After him ruled his son; his name was the Sun, and they called him Dazhbog ...
 Sun tsar, son of Svarog.
 That is Dazhbog.

 This is, in fact, a Slavic translation of an original Greek manuscript of Malalin from the 6th century.
 In the Greek text, the names of gods are Hephaestus and Helios.
 Apparently, the unknown Rus translator tried to re-tell the entire story (set in Egypt) by replacing the names of classical deities with those that were better known to his readers.

 One can only hope that he indeed replaced the names of Greek gods with their fitting Slavic counterparts; however, at least one issue remains problematic: in all Slavic languages, the word for Sun, Suntse, is of neutral or feminine gender, never masculine (however, there is an Old East Slavic epic character "Vladimir Beautiful Sun" or "Vladimir Bright Sun" (ru) which has the same place as Arthur in English culture).